 Rene Carter

-PhD Student in Neurobiology at Duke University
+PhD Candidate in Neurobiology at Duke University

 For my undergraduate studies I first attended Loyola Marymount University, where I researched guanine derivatives to investigate how the G quadruplex structure decreases telomerase activity as a potential agent in anti-cancer therapies.
 I then transferred to the University of Colorado Boulder, where I received my bachelor’s degree in neuroscience.
 I studied the neural mechanisms underlying sex differences in stress resilience.
 After graduating, I worked as a technician in the Mooney lab at Duke University, where I pioneered a methodology for neonatal cochlear AAV injection of DREADDs to explore auditory encoding in constitutively deaf mice.